jimenezcarrero/EdgeML-with-Raspberry-Pi/EXECUTORCH/README.md

 ![](./images/png/cifar-10-benchmark.png)

-Despite the fact that the exported model is OK, if we make an inference with the original PyTorch model, in this particular case (a small model), we will find even lower latencies.
+Despite the exported model being OK, when we make an inference with the original PyTorch model, in this case (a small model), we will find even lower latencies.

 ![](./images/png/performance_comparison.png)